 Data

-An example data set consists of three different breast cancer cell lines (MCF10A, MCF7, HCC1954) with and without 5 mM Hydroxyurea (HU) treatment for 4 hours.
+An example data set consists of three different breast cancer cell lines (MCF10A, MCF7, HCC1954) with and without 5 mM hydroxyurea (HU) treatment for 4 hours.
 Three replicates for each cell-line-treatment combination were analyzed.
 The 18 samples were multiplexed using two Tandem Mass Tag (TMT) TMT-10plex isobaric tag batches such that untreated and treated cell lines assembled one batch each.

 Proteins were reduced, alkylated, and purified by chloroform/methanol extraction prior to digestion with sequencing grade modified porcine trypsin (Promega).
 Tryptic peptides were labeled using tandem mass tag isobaric labeling reagents (Thermo) following the manufacturer’s instructions and combined into one 6-plex sample group.
 The labeled peptide multiplex was separated into 36 fractions on a 100 x 1.0 mm Acquity BEH C18 column (Waters) using an UltiMate 3000 UHPLC system (Thermo) with a 40 min gradient from 99:1 to 60:40 buffer A:B ratio under basic pH conditions, and then consolidated into 18 super-fractions.
 Each super-fraction was then further separated by reverse phase XSelect CSH C18 2.5 um resin (Waters) on an in-line 150 x 0.075 mm column using an UltiMate 3000 RSLCnano system (Thermo).
 Peptides were eluted using a 60 min gradient from 97:3 to 60:40 buffer A:B ratio.
 Eluted peptides were ionized by electrospray (2.15 kV) followed by mass spectrometric analysis on an Orbitrap Eclipse Tribrid mass spectrometer (Thermo) using multi-notch MS3 parameters.
 MS data were acquired using the FTMS analyzer in top-speed profile mode at a resolution of 120,000 over a range of 375 to 1500 m/z.
 Following CID activation with normalized collision energy of 35.0, MS/MS data were acquired using the ion trap analyzer in centroid mode and normal mass range.
 Using synchronous precursor selection, up to 10 MS/MS precursors were selected for HCD activation with normalized collision energy of 65.0, followed by acquisition of MS3 reporter ion data using the FTMS analyzer in profile mode at a resolution of 50,000 over a range of 100-500 m/z.